80masters/Github-Tutorial-for-Linguists/tutorial index.md

 > Additional functionalities for github you may be interested in exploring include:
 * inserting tables - not too difficult to do with the | key!
-* insert diagrams \(in the form of pictures\)
 * creating pdfs from markdown files
+* funky formatting using HTML tags

 > If you want funky formatting and alignments, you will need to explore html coding, although do not be dismayed as it can be learned very quickly.
 If you want some text in bold, guess what you do in html?
 First, you tell it where the bold begins and where the bold ends and that is it!
-So \<b\>Something important\<\/b\> becomes
+So \<b\>Something important\</b\> becomes

 <p><b>Something important</b></p>

+> And no, you are not limited to only programming in either markdown or html.
+You can alternate between markdown and html tagging on a paragraph basis.

+##Conclusion
+> So now you know how to work with repositories with github and I hope this inpsires you to expand your important linguistic research with others in the field who can both use and expand on it.

 <p><a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</p>